Curiosity: The Single Most Important Practice Skill

-In our daily endeavors practicing the classical guitar, we are required to master a number of skills and practice techniques, and we must learn to place our attention on a myriad of details.
+In our daily endeavors practicing the classical guitar, we are required to master a number of skills and practice techniques, and we must learn to place our attention on endless details.

 In our lessons, our teachers bring to our attention little issues of fingerings, tone, duration, articulation.
 The list goes on and on.

-It can be easy to become overwhelmed with all of these details.
+We can easily become overwhelmed with all of these details.
 It’s not unusual for a few to slip through the cracks.
 We can be going along and then suddenly we realize that we have forgotten some important detail of our technique or musicality.

 But there is one skill that trumps all others.
 There’s one thing that you can do in your practice that will serve you till the end of your days and continually make you a better musician, a better player, and more effective practicer.
-And it makes the experience of practice more fun and rewarding than anything else I know of.
+And it makes the experience of practice more fun and rewarding than anything else.

 Curiosity.
-I know, it seems too simple.
+It seems too simple.
 It seems too vague, esoteric, whimsical even.
 But it’s not.
 In fact maintaining the quality of curiosity transforms every moment of practice from rote repetition into active engagement and effective problem-finding and solving.

 When we are curious about something, we are simply interested.
 We wonder what will happen.
 We say, “what if…”.
 And the best part about this, is that it embraces not knowing.